-War, murder and death are all the same, like bottles of beer, with the daily business of life being reduced to nothing more than a melancholic comedy.
+War, murder and death are all the same, like bottles of beer, with the daily business of life being diminished to a melancholic comedy.

-- Max Schumacher (Network, 1976) [altered]
+- Max Schumacher ("Network", 1976) [altered]

-– Carina Chocano
+- Carina Chocano [altered]

-In the same way that someone’s view of a landscape is dependent on their vantage point, a person’s reality is determined by their perception of the world around them.
-Altering that perception even a little bit can fundamentally reshape their worldview, and when such a sleight of mind is implemented across an entire society, it becomes possible to establish a far-reaching ignorance about how the world is constituted.
-What better way to enforce such a universal lack of comprehension than through the use of mass media?
-In a society where people’s view of the world is obtained from behind the glare of a TV screen, laptop or smartphone, electronic mass media has become indispensable to the current order of things.
-With news being in overproduction and instantly accessible, Western man seems to know everything about the last twenty-four hours, but very little about the last twenty years – much less the last twenty decades.
-No wonder, when so much of what people know is what they see on TV or read in the papers.
-In this regard, today’s media acts less as a window into any reliable reality, than a stage on which journalists, pundits and entertainers perform fictions and scripted narratives.
+one's reality is determined by their perception of their surroundings, and altering that perception even a little can reshape their worldview.
+When such a sleight of mind is implemented across an entire society, one can establish a far-reaching uncertainty about how the world works.
+What better way to enforce such universal ignorance than through the use of mass media?
+In a society where people's view of the world is obtained from behind the glare of a screen, the media has become indispensable to the current

-The real world is admittedly a big place, too complex and byzantine for most people to comprehend in a holistic way.
-But instead of courageously striving to attain an understanding of its workings, modern man has allowed himself to be deterred by the prevailing social order, which tells him that he is not well-equipped to deal with so much subtlety and variety.
-In order to facilitate his understanding of events, he has been taught to settle for reconstructing them using a simpler model.
-In steps the media to lend a hand, as the prism through which supposedly intelligible narratives can be delivered.
-But this assurance is duplicitous; most of what has traditionally been called "daily news" has actually become inert, consisting of information that gives people something to talk about, but doesn't lead to much meaningful action.
-Wars, crimes, fires and floods have all become the mundane content of what the world calls Today's News, served up in soundbites and presented in a sufficiently digestible style to be swallowed.
-Such a format doesn't lend itself to any thorough exposition of critical issues.
-The media summarizes and misrepresents a problem in 20 seconds, then repeats the summary over and over, in an endless 24-hour cycle, until something new pops up to talk about.
-This format can be seen across all major subscription news channels, and its aversion towards presenting holistic narratives is most emphasized in times of crisis, like a bombing, war or disease outbreak, where the reporting of facts may pacify the public's desire for information, but leaves them in the dark as what the true nature of events is.
-As a result, so-called “journalism” today is mostly just a pantomime of itself, suggesting that nothing more is required of journalists than the reporting of facts; any facts will do.
-In this light, all news is
+The real world is admittedly a big place, too complex and byzantine for most people to fully comprehend.
+But instead of courageously striving to attain some understanding of its workings, modern man has allowed himself to be deterred by the prevailing social order, which tells him that he's not well-equipped to deal with so much complexity.
+In order to facilitate his understanding of events, he's been taught to settle for reconstructing them with a simpler model.
+In steps the media to act as the prism through which intelligible narratives can be delivered.
+But this assurance is duplicitous; most of what has traditionally been called "daily news" has actually become inert, consisting of information that gives people something to talk about but doesn't lead to much meaningful action.
+Wars, crimes, fires and floods have all become the mundane content of what is called "Today's News", served up in soundbites and presented in a sufficiently digestible style to be swallowed.
+But such a format doesn't lend itself to thorough exposition; the media summarizes and misrepresents an issue in 20 seconds, then repeats the summary over and over in a 24-hour cycle until a new story pops up.
+This aversion of holistic narratives is at its most emphatic during times of crisis, like a war or disease outbreak, where the reporting of facts may pacify the public's desire for information but leaves them in the dark as to what actually happened.
+As a result, most of today's "journalism" is just a pantomime of itself, suggesting that nothing more is required of journalists than the reporting of facts - any facts will do.
+In this sense, all news is

-During the 20th century, the world came to be dominated by non-interactive forms of media: movies, radio, recorded music and TV, where audiences consume content from a distance, after it had already been created and recorded.
-In centuries past, however, entertainment was largely interactive, where the performers and audience formed a unit, observing one another, as seen in theater, live music and sports.
-The cheers, boos or even silence of the audience exerted a shaping power on whatever drama, race or song was being performed, and this interplay between an entertainer and his crowd was a given.
+During the 20th century, the world came to be dominated by non-interactive forms of media: movies, radio, recorded music and TV, where audiences consume content from a distance after it's been created.
+But in centuries past, entertainment was largely interactive, where the performers and audience formed a unit that observed one another, as seen in theater, live music and sports.
+The cheers, boos or even the silence of the audience exerted a shaping power on whatever drama, race or song was being performed, and this interplay between an entertainer and his crowd was a given.
 People from such an era would look upon our current-day media usage as nothing but an aberration.
-One can only imagine how a class of students from that time would react if today's media landscape was described to them: "Excuse me, teacher, you mean a time is coming where people will just sit there and watch a screen?
+One can only imagine how a class of students from that time would react if today's mediasphere was described to them: "Excuse me teacher, you mean a time is coming when people will just sit there and watch a screen?
 They couldn't do anything else?
-Won't everybody feel terribly lonely or alienated?”, “Yes child, they would probably go mad.
+Won't they feel lonely or alienated?", and the teacher would respond, "Yes child, they would probably go mad.

-Ours is the age of entertainment, advertisement and publicity, where the hunger for trivialities outstrips any desire for answers.
-Even when nothing much seems to be happening in our immediate environment, there is always publicity or marketing for something or another everywhere, in the form of commercials, ads and billboards.
-A few people here or there may perhaps be discerning enough to see through the veil of such a circus, but the rest simply remain uncritical for the good and sufficient reason that they have other things to do.
-Having been fed on a steady media diet of fake news, they live in a perpetual state of doubt anyway, from which the only escape is to be indifferent.
-In a time where the mainstream media publishes endless stupidities and falsehoods with impunity, and people owe more to their illusions than to their knowledge, it turns out that the learned man might be defined not by what he knows but by what he ignores.
+Ours is the age of entertainment, advertisement and publicity, where the hunger for trivialty outstrips any desire for answers.
+Even when nothing much is happening in our immediate environment, there's always marketing going on for something or another in the form of commercials, ads and billboards.
+A few people here or there may be discerning enough to see through the veil of such a circus, but the rest simply remain uncritical for the good and sufficient reason that they have other things to do.
+Having been fed on a steady diet of fake news, they live in a perpetual state of doubt anyway, from which the only escape is to be indifferent.
+In a time where the mainstream media publishes endless stupidities and falsehoods with impunity, and people owe more to their illusions than to their knowledge, it turns out that the learned man is defined not just by what he knows, but also by what he ignores.

 greekspeek for thought

 You can create a self-policing society through plausible deniability by taking control of the education system and mass media.

-But hey, it doesn't mean that if you were dropped in an infinitely large landfill, covered with garbage, that you wouldn't find a way to survive.
-You could still find edible garbage to live off of.
-So even in a society full of garbage, at least your curiosity will keep you alive, in spite of the poor information base.
+But hey, it doesn't mean that if you were stranded in a landfill that you wouldn't find a way to survive.
+You could still find edible garbage to live off.
+So even in a society full of trash, at least your curiosity will keep you alive.

 There’s a new story every week that dominates public attention, so you only get a narrow view of things.
-It's like looking at the ground while walking, instead of looking up.
-How do you expect to see anything?
+It's like looking at the ground while walking instead of looking up.

 If the news is fake, imagine how bad history must be.